Bartlesville Radio » News » Agape Mission to Celebrate Being Debt Free

 Agape’ Mission began raising funds in January of 2014 and after 4.5 years of fundraising, they “finally” had raised their goal: that was until the bids came in and the final expense totaled about $250,000 higher than first planned.
 They broke ground on the new facility in April 2018 and by Monday, Oct 1st, 2018 they were moving into the new facility.
 They served out of a 3,000 square-foot building for 18.5 years, and now they have a completely paid for facility with 9,765 sq. ft and a price tag of $1.6 million.
 Crossland Construction built their new facility.

 Agape Mission has served through the pandemic, one at a time through the front door.
-As of Monday, June 8, 2020 they were able to open our dining room again for guests, with masks, extra cleaning and spreading out tables.
+As of Monday, June 8, 2020 they were able to open their dining room again for guests, with masks, extra cleaning and spreading out tables.

 Agape Mission is the only “soup kitchen” in Washington County and served over 52,000 meals in 2019.
 Agape’ Mission also does the Food for Kids Program in all Washington County Schools, Caney Valley Schools and one in Osage County, which is Bowring Elementary.